-New or Revised Standards and Amendments to Standards Not Yet Adopted A number of new standards and amendments to standards are effective for annual periods beginning after January 1, 2014.
-However, the Group has not applied the following new standard in preparing these consolidated financial statements.
-PFRS 9 is not expected to have a significant impact on the Group's financial statements.
+Standards Issued but Not Yet Adopted

+A number of new standards and amendments to standards are effective for annual periods beginning after January 1, 2015.
+However, the Group has not applied the following new or amended standards in preparing these consolidated financial statements.
+Unless otherwise stated, none of these are expected to have a significant impact on the Group's consolidated financial statements.